Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

   libraryDependencies ++= webServiceSecurity
 ```

-Then we continue with a scala representation of our certificate we are using for signing:
+Next, we continue with a scala representation of our certificate we are using for signing:

 ```scala
   import org.apache.wss4j.dom.WSConstants